Kleinian sphere packings, reflection groups, and arithmeticity: Preliminaries

-\begin{definition} A convex polyhedron in $\HH^n$ is the intersection of finitely many half-spaces that has non-empty interior.
-A generalized convex polyhedron is the intersection (with non-empty interior) of a family (possibly, infinite) of half-spaces such that every ball intersects only finitely many of their boundary hyperplanes. \end{definition}
+is the intersection, assumed to have non--empty interior, of finitely many half--spaces.
+A generalized convex polyhedron is the intersection (with non--empty interior) of a family (possibly, infinite) of half--spaces such that every ball intersects only finitely many of their boundary hyperplanes. \end{definition}

+That is, a generalized polyhedron may have infinitely many walls but locally looks like a convex polyhedron.

-\begin{definition} A generalized convex polyhedron is said to be acute-angled if all its dihedral angles do not exceed $\pi/2$.
+\begin{definition} A generalized convex polyhedron is said to be acute--angled if all its dihedral angles do not exceed $\pi/2$.
 A generalized convex polyhedron is called a Coxeter polyhedron if all its dihedral angles are of the form $\pi/k$, where $k \in \{2,3,4,\ldots,+\infty\}$. \end{definition}

-\begin{definition} The Coxeter--Vinberg diagram of a Coxeter polyhedron is a graph having a vertex corresponding to each facet, and vertices connected by edges of multiplicity $k$, if the corresponding facets meet at dihedral angle $\pi/(k+2)$, with $k\geq 0$, or by dotted edges.
+\begin{definition} The Coxeter--Vinberg diagram of a Coxeter polyhedron is a graph having a vertex corresponding to each facet, and vertices connected by edges of multiplicity $k$, if the corresponding facets meet at dihedral angle $\pi/(k+2)$, with $k\geqslant 0$, or by dotted edges.
 This includes the following interpretations: \begin{itemize} \item An edge of multiplicity $k=\infty$, represented by a bold edge.
-This happens when the respective facets meet at the ideal boundary $\partial \mathbb{H}^n$; \item An edge of multiplicity $k=0$, i.e. no edge being present between a pair of vertices.
-This corresponds to the facets being orthogonal; \item A dotted edge, corresponding to facets which diverge at infinity and admit a common perpendicular of length $\ell > 0$.
-Sometimes, such an edge may also be labelled with $\cosh \ell$ for convenience. \end{itemize} \end{definition}
+This happens when the respective facets meet at the ideal boundary $\partial \mathbb{H}^{n+1}$; \item An edge of multiplicity $k=0$, i.e. no edge being present between a pair of vertices.
+This corresponds to the facets being orthogonal; \item A dotted edge, corresponding to facets that diverge at infinity and admit a common perpendicular of length $\ell > 0$.
+Sometimes such an edge may also be labelled with $\cosh \ell$. \end{itemize} \end{definition}

 It is known that the fundamental domains of discrete reflection groups are generalized Coxeter polyhedra (see \cite{Vin67, Vin85}).

-A convex polyhedron has finite volume if and only if it is equal to the convex hull of finitely many points of the closure $\overline{\HH^n} = \HH^n \cup \partial \HH^n$.
-If a polyhedron is compact, then it is a convex hull of finitely many proper points in $\HH^n$.

-It is also known that compact acute-angled hyperbolic polyhedra, in particular, compact Coxeter polyhedra in $\HH^n$, are \emph{simple}, i.e. each of their vertices belongs to exactly $n$ facets (and $n$ edges).
+A lattice generated by reflections in hyperplanes is called \textit{reflective}.